 They turn carpool time in quality time

 “Driving your child to games, sports, or other activities is an excellent way to connect with your child.
-Even in a quick car ride it is possible to learn quite a lot by having small meaningful conversations.
-Also, that rear view mirror is an excellent way to look at your child’s non verbal cues.
+Even in a quick car ride, it is possible to learn quite a lot by having small meaningful conversations.
+Also, that rear view mirror is an excellent way to look at your child’s nonverbal cues.
 Car time has given me a huge insight to my daughter’s life, even with friends in the car.
 Being able to disconnect and talk with your child in a quiet environment like a moving car can be an excellent time to bond.” —Elizabeth Trattner, AP, Chinese and Integrative Medicine.
-Try one of these 11 helpful family conversation starters.
+Communication ranks high among healthy habits; try one of these 11 helpful family conversation starters.

 They fill up the “love tank”

 “Healthy families have a quiet, cozy, bedtime ritual.
 After dinner, bath, and brushing teeth, they meet in a quiet room and at least one parent should lie with the child and reflect on the day.
 Ask questions and share your favorites and gratitudes for the day.
 This is a time that fills our kids’ love tanks to get them through the night.
 It’s a great way to end the day, especially if there has been a lot of disciplining or arguing.
 It’s a great way to end the day on a comforting note.” —Bette Levy Alkazian, licensed marriage and family therapist

 “Children should apologize when they do something wrong but parents should also apologize when they’ve wronged their child, which repairs the rupture in the relationship.
 This may not feel natural for parents to do, however it goes a long way in the relationship between the parents and children.” —Tyra Butler, Licensed Marriage and Family Therapist.
 Here are 10 more ways to raise an empathetic child.